Skip to main content

 Mosaic of the Strange was developed by Mark Ffrench.

 Mosaic of the Strange has received overwhelmingly positive reviews from players.
-Most players liked this game for its story but disliked it for its grinding.
+Most players liked Mosaic of the Strange for its story but disliked it for its graphics.

 Mosaic of the Strange is a single player game.

-Similar games include Adam Wolfe, Mosaic of The Pharaohs, The Rise of the Golden Idol, 2024: Mosaic Retrospective, The Room: Old Sins and others.
+Similar games include The Rise of the Golden Idol, Proverbs, Mosaic of The Pharaohs, 2024: Mosaic Retrospective, SquareCells and others.